Oniipa

 Oniipa is a town in the Oshikoto Region of northern Namibia and the district capital of the Oniipa electoral constituency.
-It lies just outside Ondangwa.
-It had 23,913 inhabitants in 2018.
+It had 4,740 inhabitants in 2023.

+Geography

+Oniipa is situated just outside Ondangwa.
+In 2014, the area around Oniipa was declared the Onethindi-Oniipa Settlement Area.
+Parts of Onethindi were incorporated in 2015.

 History

 Oniipa was established in 1872 by the Finnish Missionary Society.
-In 2014 it became part of the settlement area combined with the nearby village of Onethindi.
-It was designated as a town in 2015.

-During the struggle and war for independence of the country, Evangelical Lutheran Ovambo-Kavango (ELOC) Printing Press shop was burnt down by the Boers.
-It was established in 1901 by the Finnish Missionary Society.
+During the war for independence of the country, Evangelical Lutheran Ovambo-Kavango (ELOC) Printing Press shop was burnt down by the Boers.

 Economy and infrastructure

 75% of Oniipa's residents have access to clean drinking water.

 The old church hospital, Onandjokwe State Hospital is situated in Oniipa.
 It is named after black birds locally known as oondjohwi, living in a nearby valley.
 Today, the hospital is managed by the Government of Namibia.

 Oniipa Training School, a teacher training school founded in 1913, is situated in town.